foxdonut/meiosis-guide/counter_example_with_react.md

 });
 ```

-The `initialModel` and `receive` functions are the same as the ones we had from the previous chapter.
+The `initialModel` and `receive` functions are the same as the ones we had from the previous example.
 The `view` has changed to use React.
 Because we are attaching event handlers using React's `onClick` in the view, we don't need a `ready` function.

+## Running Meiosis

 We're ready to run Meiosis:

 ```javascript
 meiosis.run(renderer.intoId(document, "app"), Main);
 ```

-Our counter works.
+Our counter now works with React.

 ## Try it out